-In 2013, Left Hand Smoke finally brought all of this experience together and recorded a fresh record.
-Working with Producer/Engineer Ian Sheridan (Bassist and Musical Director for Jason Mraz), the band embraced a new direction, pushing themselves to explore new musical territory.
-The resulting album, Tiny Revolution, combines catchy hooks and soulful melodies with the straight-head rock and roll for which LHS has become known.
-Mastered by Barry Corliss, Tiny Revolution is a fresh sound from a band that has shown their ability to expand in new directions while remaining true to their musical roots.
-The album was released on January 11th, 2013.
+In 2017, Left Hand Smoke finally brought all of this experience together and recorded a fresh record.
+The band embraced a new direction, pushing themselves to explore new musical territory.
+The resulting album, The Lucky Ones, combines catchy hooks and soulful melodies with the straight-head rock and roll for which LHS has become known.
+The Lucky Ones features a fresh sound from a band that has shown their ability to expand in new directions while remaining true to their musical roots.
+The album is set to be released on December 6th, 2017.

 LHS HAS ROCKED WITH: